ahimanikya/FrescoMDM/solutions/aus-patient/AUSPatient-Readme.txt

 This solution uses a patient definition geared towards Australia.
-Since this is an Australian Patient, fields such as the Tax File Number (TFN) are used for both block-search definitions and matches.
+Since this is an Australian Patient, fields such as the Medicare Number (MedicareNum) are used for both block-search definitions and matches.

 Loading and examining the various files provided with this solution will give a good